Purdue University: Rankings

+Purdue University is well-regarded for the strength of its STEM programs.

-In its 2022 edition, U.S. News & World Report ranked Purdue University the 7th most innovative national university, tied for the 18th best public university in the United States, tied for 51st overall, and 127th best global university.
-U.S. News & World Report also rated Purdue tied for 36th in "Best Undergraduate Teaching, 81st in "Best Value Schools", tied for 326th in "Top Performers on Social Mobility", and the undergraduate engineering program tied for 9th at schools whose highest degree is a doctorate.
+In its 2025 edition, U.S. News & World Report ranked Purdue University the 7th most innovative national university, 8th best engineering school, and 18th best public university in the United States.
+For its graduate programs, Purdue is ranked 5th for overall engineering, 1st for biological/agricultural engineering, 5th for aerospace engineering, 9th for computer engineering, 9th for electrical engineering, 7th for mechanical engineering, 1st for analytic chemistry, 19th for computer science, 24th for applied mathematics, and 22nd for statistics.

+In its 2025 edition, the Times Higher Education ranked Purdue University 20th among all global universities for Interdisciplinary Science (12th among universities in the United States).
+It also ranked Purdue 30th among all global universities for engineering (16th among universities in the United States).

+As of April 2025, CSRankings.org ranked Purdue's computer science program 13th overall in the United States.

 Campus life

 Student body

-8,562 students from 126 countries around the world attended Purdue University in 2012.
+In 2012, 8,562 students from 126 countries around the world attended Purdue University.
+For international student enrollment, Purdue ranks ninth among 4,500-plus public and private institutions and ranks fourth among all U.S. public universities, based on the 2024 Open Doors Report.

 In 2012–13, 19,689 out of a total of 39,256 students enrolled were Indiana residents.
 As of 2013, the racial diversity of the US-resident undergraduate student body was 5.7% Asian, 4.4% Hispanic or Latino, and 4.0% black or African American.
 Of the undergraduate students, 42.6% were female.
 Domestic minorities constitute a total of 10.8% in the graduate student body population of which 37.3% are female.
 Twenty-two percent of the student body is international, representing 126 countries.
 In graduate and professional student population, non-Indiana residents occupy an overwhelming majority, about 75%.
 Almost all undergraduates and about 70% of the graduate student population attend full-time.
 The school's selectivity for admissions is "more selective" by USNWR: approximately 49% of applicants are admitted.